How to fight neurological disease with Vitamins

 You’ll be experiencing fatigue (‘sleepy type fatigue’ but you might also feel flat or have low motivation).
 You may also experience tingling in hands or arms, and/or brain fog.

-Client 2) Male, 42yrs old with two young children.
-Was diagnosed with MS some years back, now experiencing fatigue along with pain under soles of the feet.
+Client 2 is a Male, 42yrs old, with two young children.
+He was diagnosed with MS some years back, and is now experiencing fatigue along with pain under the soles of their feet.
 This was preventing sleep and working out at the gym to feel fit and healthy.

 Client’s Test Results Revealed: